mmomtchev/proj.js/README.md

 Using it for anything but basic coordinate transformation is not tested at the moment.

+**Avoid loading both modules at the same time, because SWIG shares the code for the identical types between the two.
+This is SWIG multi-module support which has never been tested for JavaScript Node-API.**

 # WASM size considerations

 When using WASM, `proj.db` can either be inlined in the WASM bundle or it can be loaded from an `Uint8Array` before use.